canonbas03/inventory-system/README.md

 4. Start your local PHP server (XAMPP, WAMP, or similar).

-5. Navigate to http://localhost/warehouse-inventory in your browser.
+5. Navigate to http://localhost/inventory-system in your browser

 ---